ChristianPanov/ChristianPanov/README.md

 I am interested in crafting library solutions in C++ and graphics programming.
 Future projects of mine include a 2D rendering solution for developing 2D interfaces and a 3D game engine.
 And probably a couple of smaller projects between them.

-I value open-source because such projects are not just products people can use for free, they also bare a responsibility - to be resources other people can learn from.
+I value open-source because such projects are not just products people can use for free, they also bear a responsibility - to be resources other people can learn from.